 Tit for tat is a mathematically consistent selective pressure.
 Initiations of violence reduce survival rate.
 The retaliation instinct is a biological adaptation to that pressure.
 This is why every human culture has some concept of the right to self defense.

-A culture which condemns the initiation of violence inherently increases the survival rate of groups that hold it.
+A culture which condemns the initiation of violence increases the survival rate of its members.
 Conflict resolution and consensus building further improve outcomes by preventing long cycles of retaliation, and averting escalations before they start.

 This code must be balanced with the understanding that the retaliation instinct can be (and often is) invoked artificially.
 Falsely attributing an attack to a foreign enemy is one of the preferred tactics used by governments to start a wars.
-A healthy measure of skepticism is imperative.
+A healthy measure of skepticism, and an understanding of how our primal instincts are used against us is imperative.

 Within human groups social instincts are always expressed in one form or another.
 Social structure is the container which determines that form.

 Any group of humans which utilize a vertical social structure will always concentrate power and wealth at the top.
 Since power and wealth tend to accumulate, over time the gap between the highest and the lowest strata of society widens, and a host of secondary symptoms follow.
 The only way to avoid this dynamic is to utilize a totally different social structure.

 For over 300,000 years prior to the rise of civilization, humans lived in horizontal collectives (aka tribes).
 It is within this social structure that human biochemistry evolved.
 We know this, because all social structures found in nature are horizontal.
 Humans are the only species that stack authority and conformity in layers.

 The dawn of civilization 10,000 years ago marked the beginning of a new approach to production, exchange and social structure; a paradigm designed for war and totalitarian control.